 “Do not take revenge nor bear a grudge against the children of your people” (Lev.
 19:18)

-From the very first Shabbat he spent upon arriving in Jaffa, renowned writer and Nobel Prize laureate Shmuel Yosef Agnon felt drawn to the esteemed rabbi of Jaffa, Rav Kook.
+From his very first Shabbat in Jaffa, renowned writer and Nobel laureate Shmuel Yosef Agnon felt himself drawn to the esteemed rabbi of Jaffa, Rav Kook.

-Many years later, Agnon related several stories about Rav Kook in his collection of essays titled “Between Me and Myself” (1976).
-Among these stories is the following incident, which illustrates the scholar’s exceptional qualities of selflessness and magnanimity.
+Many years later, Agnon recounted several stories about Rav Kook in his collection of essays, “Between Me and Myself” (1976).
+Among these stories is the following incident, which illustrates the rabbi’s exceptional qualities of selflessness and magnanimity.

-It is customary in the world that we like those who like us, and we hate those who hate us.
-If someone harms us, we do not forgive.
+It’s a common phenomenon in human nature that we like those who like us, while hating those who hate us.
+If someone wrongs us, we do not forgive.
 And if we have the opportunity, we will ruin his life.

 There are some who don’t even like their friends and will belittle them.
 And there are some who ingratiate themselves with their enemies.
 These are common traits, apparent in the way most people relate to friends and foes.

-Nevertheless, I have had the privilege of knowing saintly individuals, and they are few.
+I have had the privilege of knowing saintly individuals, but they are few.
 They do not hate their adversaries, and they remain silent in the face of their attacks.
-Even if they have the opportunity to thwart their attacks — for their own good — nonetheless, they leave them alone and do not obstruct the assault.
+Even if they have the opportunity to thwart these attacks — for their own benefit — they leave them alone and do not obstruct the assault.

-One such lofty individual was our esteemed teacher and master, the gaon Rabbi Abraham Isaac HaKohen Kook, may his memory be for a blessing.
+One such remarkable individual was our revered teacher and master, the gaon Rabbi Abraham Isaac HaKohen Kook, may his memory be for a blessing.
 His adversaries caused him many terrible afflictions.
 Commensurate with his saintliness, those adversaries who hated him without reason grew in number.

 Despite this, he accepted these sufferings with love.
 In fact, he would rejoice over every insult that came his way.
 Our Sages taught about such individuals: